-This pattern is akin to the process of an artist completing a painting in 1000 steps on a blank canvas, where each step involves a different brush stroke that selectively refines certain areas.
-This observation suggests that in each adjacent step, the "brushes" used by the diffusion model are similar, and hence, the areas they refine remain consistent.
-Thus, areas that the model momentarily ignores could potentially be excluded from the computationally intensive DiT processing, allowing the model to focus more on regions of immediate interest.
+This behavior resembles an artist refining a canvas through thousands of careful strokes, where each iteration selectively enhances specific regions.
+Consequently, regions that receive little attention at a given step could potentially be skipped during computation in Diffusion Transformers (DiTs), enabling the model to concentrate computational resources on regions of interest.

-To validate this hypothesis, we conducted an experiment where we identified the ranking of tokens at each diffusion step using the metric of output noise we introduced, representing regions of primary focus for the model.
-By calculating the similarity of token rankings using NDCG (Figure \ref{fig:ndcg}), we found a high degree of continuity in the areas of focus between adjacent steps.
-This continuity motivated us to design a sampling approach that assigns different sampling ratios to different regions based on their attention continuity.
+We further validated this hypothesis by ranking tokens at each step using our proposed \emph{output-noise metric}, which identifies the areas that the model focuses on most.
+We then measured the ranking similarity between consecutive steps using the NDCG metric (Figure~\ref{fig:ndcg}), revealing high temporal consistency in attention across steps.
+These findings motivate a sampling strategy that adaptively allocates different update ratios to regions based on their attention persistence, paving the way for efficient yet high-quality diffusion sampling.

-As is shown in Figure \ref{fig:drop_overview}, our method leverages the output noise from the previous step to identify the model's primary focus for the current step (fast-update regions), allowing only these regions to proceed through DiT for denoising.
-Conversely, for regions of less interest (slow-update regions), we reuse the previous step's noise output directly.
-This approach enables regional variability in sampling steps: areas of interest are updated with higher ratio, while others retain the previous noise output, thus reducing computation.
-After each local update, the updated regions' predicted noise values change, forming the noise map for sampling in the current step, which also serves as the selection criterion for the next fast-update regions.
-This operation restricts the tokens processed by DiT to those in the model's current area of focus, enhancing image refinement efficiency.
+As illustrated in Figure~\ref{fig:drop_overview}, our method leverages the output noise from the previous step to identify the model’s primary focus for the current step, referred to as the \emph{fast-update regions}.
+Only these regions are forwarded through the Diffusion Transformer (DiT) for denoising, while the remaining \emph{slow-update regions} reuse the cached noise from the previous step.
+This design introduces regional variability in the number of effective sampling steps: regions of interest are updated more frequently, whereas less critical areas retain their previous noise estimates, thereby reducing overall computation.